Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 Day 45: Travel to Moab, UT for the start of the River section.

-Days 46-56: Canoeing; transitioning camping skills to desert, reading whitewater rapids, desert ecology and natural and human history.
+Days 46-56: Canoeing; transitioning camping skills to desert, reading the river, desert ecology and natural and human history.

 Days 56-70: Canyon Backpacking; opportunity for student facilitations, mastering nagivation in canyon country, solo experience, opportunity for a finals expedition.